 Remembering Uniontown.
 Video.
 Written by Paul George Hummasti.
 Produced by Lawrence Johnson.
 Clatsop County Historical Society, 1985.
 A view of Astoria’s fishing community.

-Work is Our Joy: The Story of the Columbia River Gillnetter.
+Work Is Our Joy: The Story of the Columbia River Gillnetter.
 Video.
 Written by Irene Martin.
 Produced by Lawrence Johnson.
 Oregon State University Extension Sea Grant and the Columbia River Maritime Museum, 1989.
 A history of Columbia River fishermen, told in oral interviews with historical photographs.
+Now available at Salmon For All, Send email to email@example.com.